Stranger6667/css-inline/python/README.rst

     inlined = css_inline.inline(HTML)

-If you want to inline many HTML documents then you can utilize ``inline_many`` that processes the input in parallel.
+If you want to inline many HTML documents, you can utilize ``inline_many`` that processes the input in parallel.

 .. code:: python